-Our insolvency attorneys regularly appear in the United States Bankruptcy Courts for the District of Connecticut in Bridgeport, Bridgeport and Bridgeport.
+Our insolvency attorneys regularly appear in the United States Bankruptcy Courts for the District of Connecticut in Connecticut at Bridgeport.

 While no two cases are identical and past performance is not a guarantee of the outcome of a new case, we offer the following as some examples of our experience.

 When the FBO with the largest hanger in Connecticut suffered cash-flow interruption that prevented timely payment of all obligations, but failure to operate would have resulted in a loss of rights under a lease of the facility subject to regulations by the DOT, the FAA and the DEP (n/k/a DEEP), with an interest by the DOD, the FBO selected Alderman & Alderman to manage the Chapter 11 reorganization of that entity.
 Our firm developed and implemented a strategy that satisfied the requirements of the DOT, FAA, and DEP, prevented loss of the leasehold and resulted in the successful transfer of the hanger to a new FBO without any interruption in service.

 When a Connecticut contractor was unable to timely meet its obligations, while it had hundreds of residential units in various stages of completion, that developer chose Alderman & Alderman to manage that Chapter 11 reorganization.
 Our firm developed and implemented a plan that allowed the debtor to complete the residential units, provided housing to the market place, resulted in a payment plan satisfactory to the creditors and allowed the debtor to continue to operate.